AdY21850/etherproof/README.md

-#**etherproof**
+# etherproof
 ETH PROOF: Beginner EVM Course Solidity - Metacrafters

-This Solidity smart contract, named 'MyToken', is used to create a basic token.
+This Solidity smart contract, named `MyToken`, is used to create a basic token.
 It includes the following features:

 -Public Variables: